+Breakfast:

-Breakfast: Serving line starts at 7:35 a.m. and ends at 8:05 a.m. for any student riding in private transportation.
+Serving line starts at 7:35 a.m. and ends at 8:05 a.m. for any student riding in private transportation.
 Students on late buses are allowed to eat prior to reporting to class.
-The R.C.B.O.E. has approved that all students will be able to eat breakfast at no cost.
+Students that do not take bus transportation to school and arrive to HR after 8:30, will be marked tardy.
+These tardies apply to the attendance policy.

+Lunch:

-Lunch: Your child's teacher will provide you with the class's daily lunchtime.
+Your child's teacher will provide you with the class's daily lunchtime.
 Many parents enjoy having lunch with their child and you are welcome to do so.
 If at all possible, we ask that you send a note in your child's agenda so that we can plan accordingly.
 Please do not bring in fast food for your child to eat during lunch (McDonalds, Burger King, Zaxby's, etc.).
 Students will not be able to eat this type of food in the cafeteria due to Nutrition Guidelines.
 Students are not permitted to bring glass bottles or canned goods as a part of their lunch.
 There will be no access to a microwave for student lunches.